markstringer-dti/markstringer-dti.github.io/dti.md

 "Empirical" isn't a common word.
 But empirical process refers to something that we're all doing all day every day.
 All day every day we change what we're doing in response to what we see and experience through our other senses.
 And that's what the word "empirical" means.
 It means relating to experience in the real world.
 But it's an odd word that doesn't sound as down to earth and practical as it is.

 For years I've run training courses to introduce people to Agile ideas.
-Because "Empirical" is such a strange word, there's an exercise that I often do where I get people too look up the word, to discuss it's definition.
+Because "Empirical" is such a strange word, there's an exercise that I often do where I get people too look up the word, to discuss what it means.
 Then we do exercises.
 These exercises probably involve Lego and not being able to build as many models as the team initially thought.
 So half way through the exercise they have to do something different, based on this experience.
 At the end of exercise, I come back to this word "Empirical."
 Based on experience.

 To make sure that my own performance can be improved based on experience, I get feedback at the end of the courses I run.
 One of the questions that I ask is "What's the most important thing that you think you've learned from this course?"